krivard/codalab-worksheets-wiki/Dev_Settings-and-Configuration.md

 * [PyODBC package](http://code.google.com/p/pyodbc/)
 * [PyWin32](http://starship.python.net/crew/mhammond/win32/Downloads.html)

-In the case of Windows Server 2012, select Tools->ODBC Datasources from the Tools tab.
-A driver needs to be setup if the SQL Server driver does not appear, then a Datasource, using one of the drivers, needs to be setup with the settings and credentials from setting up the database server, or the settings provided by a DBA managing the databases.
+In the case of Windows Server 2012, select **Tools->ODBC Datasources** from the **Tools** tab.
+You need to set up a driver if the SQL Server driver does not appear.
+Next you will need to set up a Datasource using one of the drivers, using the settings and credentials for the database server, or alternatively the settings provided by a DBA managing the databases.

-The settings for the SQL Azure database and the ODBC datasource(s) will need to be setup in a deploy.py or local.py configuration in codalab/codalab/settings/ with the needed settings described in codalab/codalab/settings/local_configuration_examples.py
+You will need to configure the settings for the SQL Azure database and the ODBC datasource(s) in a `deploy.py` or `local.py` configuration in `codalab/codalab/settings/` using the settings described in `codalab/codalab/settings/local_examples.py` as a base for your own configuration.

 #### Linux Specifics
 Ubuntu has all the requirements available assuming version 13.04 or later is used: